 You can click to select either junctioning To Channel or junctioning To Back of Footway.
 For example, this allows you to create private roads which join onto the back of footway, shown in the image below.
 With this kind of design you may want to add a Drop Kerb on the main road.

-You can edit the properties of an existing junction by selecting the junction tools toolbar.
-Click the edit junction button, and then click near an existing junction on the plan view.
+You can also revisit the junction properties of an existing junction from the junction tools toolbar.

 The left/right junction fillet radii are shown in boxes next to the corresponding arcs on the preview.
 You can enter your desired fillet radii, and the preview will update to show how the junction would look.

-It is often desirable to design the incoming road to join perpendicularly at the junction.
-Accordingly, when the join is not perpendicular Site3D displays the joining angle in the top left of the preview window.
+It is often desirable to design a perpendicular junction.
+Accordingly, when the join is not perpendicular, Site3D displays the joining angle in the top left of the preview window.

 This is purely for your information and does not prevent the creation of a non-perpendicular junction.

-Click the Create Junction or Update Junction button to accept the junction.
-The junction will then show on your road design, fully calculated in 3D according the levels and gradients of the two joining roads.
+Click the Create Junction or Update Junction button to accept the new junction.
+The junction will then appear in your site design, fully calculated in 3D according the levels and gradients from the channels of the junctioned centrelines.

 When the Junction Properties window has been produced for a possible new junction you can choose to decline the junction by clicking the No Junction button.

 You then have the option to decide that the terminating road should never junction (to stop it asking again if you edit it later).
 Whichever option you choose, you can always change the road's termination property in the Road Properties window.

 When editing an existing junction, you have the option to remove it completely by clicking the Remove Junction button.
 Note that this will modify the Centreline Properties, disallowing the edited road/footpath/driveway from being able to form a junction at that end.
 This can be re-enabled Centreline Properties window, if you need to later re-create a junction at the end of this road.